Hemamagam/Project-6--Pharmaceutical-Sale-Prediction-/README.md

 seasonality, and locality.

-Goal: Accurately predict sales across all stores, six weeks in advance, to support informed decision-making by the finance team.
+Accurately predict sales across all stores, six weeks in advance, to support informed decision-making by the finance team.

 # Introduction to the Rossmann Pharmaceuticals
 Rossmann Pharmaceuticals: A Leading Name in Pharmaceutical Retail